In Mission Together

 Leaders are essential to the mission of the Gospel.
 NT-NL is committed to developing leaders of all ages to serve, proclaim good news, and work for justice.
 This includes leaders in local congregations, as well as rostered leaders in the ELCA.

 Ministers of Word and Sacrament, as well as Word and Service, are official rosters of our church.
 These individuals have gone through education, formation, and have been officially rostered as leaders in our communities.
 These leaders can be found on this website.

 We give thanks for the heritage of the Lutheran Confessional witness in North Texas.
 In our territory is the oldest continually operating Lutheran community in the State of Texas at Four Mile in Mabank dating to 1847.
 However, the majority of our congregations are less than 50 years old, and we have a vibrant outreach into the diversity of North Texas with congregations worshipping in five different languages, including Spanish, Swahili, Oromo, Finnish, and Indonesian.

-There are approximately 22,000 members in the 105 worshiping communities in our synod.
-On the NT-NL roster, there are approximately 150 Ministers of Word and Sacrament (Clergy), 5 Ministers of Word and Service (Deacons), and over 20 Synodically Authorized Worship Leaders (SAWLs).
+NT-NL is a constantly changing and dynamic synod.
+As of January 2019, there are approximately 21,000 members in the 105 worshiping communities in our synod.
+On the NT-NL roster, there are approximately 150 Ministers of Word and Sacrament (Clergy), 5 Ministers of Word and Service (Deacons), and 15 Synodically Authorized Worship Leaders (SAWLs).
 We look for, and are a leader in, dynamic, innovative, and flexible leadership models.

-The Rev. Erik K. J. Gronberg serves the NT-NL Synod as its bishop.
+The Rev. Erik K. J. Gronberg, PhD, serves the NT-NL Synod as its bishop.
 The Synod Council provides governance between synod assemblies and is made up of the officers of NT-NL, a male and female lay person from each of seven conferences, seven ordained ministers, and two youth.Our Staff